What Is a 7-Segment Display and How Does It Work?

 A 7-segment display consists of seven LEDs arranged in a figure-eight pattern.
 Each segment is labeled A through G, and when illuminated in specific combinations, they form digits (0–9) and letters (A–F).
 Some displays also include an eighth segment for the decimal point (DP).

-• Common Anode (CA): All anodes are connected together; segments are lit by grounding their cathodes.
+• Common Anode (CA): The anodes of each of a digit’s LEDs are connected together; segments are lit by grounding their cathodes.

-• Common Cathode (CC): All cathodes are connected together; segments are lit by applying voltage to their anodes.
+• Common Cathode (CC): The cathodes of each of a digit’s LEDs are connected together; segments are lit by applying voltage to their anodes.

 How Digilent Boards Use 7-Segment Displays

-The Nexys A7 features an 8-digit 7-segment display, controlled using multiplexing.
-Although only one digit is lit at a time, the display cycles through all digits rapidly—faster than the human eye can perceive—creating the illusion that all digits are lit simultaneously.
+As described above, the Nexys A7 features an 8-digit 7-segment display, controlled using time-domain multiplexing.
+Although only one digit is lit at a time, the display cycles through all digits rapidly, faster than the human eye can perceive, creating the illusion that all digits are lit simultaneously.

 • A common anode pin to enable the digit.